mstaples/twilio-messaging/Agenda.md

 - Messaging Services
     - Sender pool: sticky sender, geomatch, auto-fallback sending
     - Compliance and best practices
+    - Learn more in the advanced Messaging and Level Up sessions

 # Complex interactions (state in the stateless)
 - (Webhook / ngrok)